xpouyat/MK.IO/README.md

 // ***************

 // list all jobs
-var jobs = MKIOClient.ListAllJobs();
+var jobs = client.ListAllJobs();

 // create output asset
-var outputAsset = MKIOClient.CreateOrUpdateAsset("outputasset-012", "asset-outputasset-012", config["StorageName"], "output asset for job");
+var outputAsset = client.Assets.CreateOrUpdate("outputasset-012", "asset-outputasset-012", config["StorageName"], "output asset for job");
-// create a job with the output asset created and with an asset as a source var newJob = MKIOClient.CreateJob("simpletransform", "testjob2", new JobProperties
+// create a job with the output asset created and with an asset as a source var newJob = client.CreateJob("simpletransform", "testjob2", new JobProperties
     {
         Description = "My job",
         Priority = "Normal",